awsdocs/aws-storagegateway-user-guide/doc_source/GatewayInstanceStorage-common.md

 **To remove an Amazon EBS volume**
 **Warning**
 These steps apply only for Amazon EBS volumes allocated as upload buffer space\.
 If you remove an Amazon EBS volume that is allocated as cache storage from a gateway, virtual tapes on the gateway will have the IRRECOVERABLE status, and you risk data loss\.
-For more information on the IRRECOVERABLE status, see [Tape Status Information in a VTL](managing-gateway-vtl.md#tape-status)\.
+For more information on the IRRECOVERABLE status, see [Understanding Tape Status Information in a VTL](managing-gateway-vtl.md#tape-status)\.

 1. Shut down the gateway by following the approach described in the [Shutting Down Your Gateway VM](MaintenanceShutDown-common.md) section\.